liaoliaots/nestjs-redis/docs/latest/cluster.md

 ### Non-Global

-By default, the `ClusterModule` is a **Global module**, `ClusterService` and all redis instances are registered in the global scope.
+By default, the `ClusterModule` is a **Global module**, `ClusterService` and all cluster instances are registered in the global scope.
 Once defined, they're available everywhere.

 You can change this behavior by `isGlobal` parameter: